natansr/ComMAND/README.md

 - GHAC clustering and evaluation

-The framework is compatible with standard AND datasets, including:
+The framework has been tested with the following sample datasets used in our experiments:
 - **AMiner-12**
 - **AMiner-18**
 - **DBLP**